truera/trulens/trulens_eval/TECHDEBT.md

   `instruments.py:Instrument` class while for tracking costs are in the base `Endpoint` class.

+- "HACK009" -- Cannot reliably determine whether a function referred to by an object that implements `__call__` has been instrumented.
+Hacks to avoid warnings about lack of instrumentation.

-## thread overriding
+## Thread overriding

 See `instruments.py` docstring for discussion why these are done.

-- "HACK002" -- We override `ThreadPoolExecutor` in concurrent.futures.
+- "HACK002" -- We override `ThreadPoolExecutor` in `concurrent.futures`.

+- "HACK007" -- We override `Thread` in `threading`.

 ### llama-index

-- "HACK001" -- `trace_method` decorator in llama_index does not preserve
+- ~~"HACK001" -- `trace_method` decorator in llama_index does not preserve
-  function signatures; we hack it so that it does.
+  function signatures; we hack it so that it does.~~ Fixed as of llama_index 0.9.26 or near there.

 ### langchain

 - "HACK003" -- We override the base class of